elTuTico/post-install-config/README.md

 <img src="https://github.com/elTuTico/post-install-config/assets/137955237/a95f1b85-14c8-4357-b076-2c9ef223239f"/>
 </p>
 <p>
-Login into your osTicket Amin interface with the credentials created while setting up your ticketing system.
-Once you are logged in remember that the initial page that opens up is the “Ticket” screen.
-From here you will be able to freely move from the “Admin” panel to the “Agent” panel using the options at the top right hand side of the page.
+Login into osTicket interface with the credentials created while setting up the ticketing system.
+Once logged in remember that the initial page that opens up is the “Ticket” screen.
+From here moving between the “Admin” panel to the “Agent” panel using the options at the top right hand side of the page will be the means of setting up the ticketing team.
 The admin panel will be utilized as someone who actively sets up the ticketing system and defines the roles, SLA, and general administrative duties.
 While the agent panel is utilized as an employee at a help desk generally using the platform to solve tickets.
 </p>
 <br />